Gregg Jefferies: New York Mets (1987–1991)

-He hit .367 with 20 home runs, 48 doubles and 101 RBI for Jackson in 1987, earning Jefferies a brief call-up from the New York Mets at the end of the 1987 season.
-He went 3 for 6 in 6 games, at the age of 19, making him the youngest player in the Major Leagues that season.
+Jefferies hit .367 with 20 home runs, 48 doubles and 101 RBI for Jackson in 1987, earning Jefferies a brief call-up from the Mets at the end of the 1987 season.
+He went 3-for-6 in 6 games, at the age of 20, making him the youngest player in the major leagues that season.

 The Mets decided they needed to make room for Jefferies, but didn't know where to play him, as the veteran team was full at the spots Jefferies played in the minor leagues (shortstop, third base and second base).
-The outfield was full as well, with the team finding it difficult to get outfielders Lenny Dykstra and Mookie Wilson playing time alongside Darryl Strawberry and Kevin McReynolds, so Jefferies was sent to AAA Tidewater to start the 1988 season.
+The outfield was full as well, with the team finding it difficult to get outfielders Lenny Dykstra and Mookie Wilson playing time alongside Darryl Strawberry and Kevin McReynolds, so Jefferies was sent to Triple-A Tidewater to start the 1988 season.

-After spending most of the 1988 season at AAA (where he hit .282), Jefferies was recalled at the end of August and allowed to play out the year as a starter, mostly at third base.
+After spending most of the 1988 season at Triple-A, hitting .282, Jefferies was recalled at the end of August and allowed to play out the year as a starter, mostly at third base.
 He responded by hitting .321 over the last 29 games of the 1988 season.
 The team had an MLB-best 24–7 record after his debut and finished with a league-best 100 wins en route to the National League East title.
+In his only postseason games, Jefferies batted .333 with two doubles as the Mets lost the National League Championship Series.

 The Mets made a full-time roster spot for Jefferies when they traded Wally Backman to the Minnesota Twins, leaving second base open for Jefferies.
 But Jefferies faltered, hitting .258 with little selectivity as a rookie in 1989.